-People using heroin frequently must contend with problems from abscesses, bacterial infections, and infections of the heart valves.
-Pregnant women that use heroin are at risk of miscarriage, and place their children at risk of communicable disease, as well as being addicted to the drug from birth.
+People using heroin frequently must contend with problems caused by abscesses, bacterial infections, and infections of the heart valves.
+Pregnant women who use heroin are at risk of miscarriage and place their children at risk of communicable disease, as well as of being addicted to the drug from birth.

 Additionally, someone addicted to heroin will likely experience numerous personal consequences, such as financial issues, relationship turmoil, school or employment troubles, and legal penalties.

-Dependence on heroin is further marked by the expression of withdrawal symptoms – also known as dope sickness symptoms – that can begin a few hours following the last use.
-Withdrawal symptoms of heroin can be quite severe and unpleasant to experience as they mimic many flu symptoms.
-They include:
+Dependence on heroin is further marked by the expression of heroin withdrawal symptoms—also known as dope sickness symptoms—which can begin a few hours following the last use.
+Heroin withdrawal symptoms can be quite severe and unpleasant to experience and they mimic many flu symptoms.
+Symptoms include:

 - Restlessness and discomfort.